 and in this PDF for you to tear out and keep: BigSurIntSimple

-In that diagram, folders which are on the SSV are shown in blue, and those on the Data volume in green.
+In that diagram, folders which are on the SSV are shown in blue, and those on the Data volume in yellow.
 Those in red are firmlinked from the System volume to that folder on the Data volume.
 This creates the illusion of a single, integrated volume which is actually composed of the two melded together.

 There are several important folders which merit special consideration.